Customizing Pragma Engine #

 Plugins and Extension Data #

-Plugins and Extension Data are the backbone of Pragma Engine customization.
-They allow users to implement rich features with custom data and logic within the full fledged capabilities of the engine.
+Plugins and extension data are the backbone of Pragma Engine customization.
+They allow you to implement rich features with custom data and logic with capabilities of the engine.

 Plugins provide a way for developers to inject their own code into Pragma Engine-authored services.
 They can be configuration-free or configurable.